-Doctor of physical therapy Lauren Fleisher explains how getting physical is essential to maintaining or even improving physical function.
+Doctor of physical therapy Lauren Fleisher explains how getting physical therapy is essential to maintaining or even improving function.
 “We all need regular physical activity for our bodies to thrive.
 The body needs it and even a small amount can have big pay offs.”

 Lauren is a physical therapist.
 She specializes in working with older populations at Center for Elders’ Independence located in Alameda and Contra Costa Counties.

 “We approach physical therapy from a functional point of view.
 While knowing the ‘why’ behind a specific issue is good and satisfying, the ‘what we are going to do’ about the injury or chronic pain is what truly matters.
 If your goal is to climb a small set of stairs, then we can work on the functional components, help you put it together, and hopefully get you up those stairs.”
 Lauren works as floating physical therapist for CEI.
 She goes from site to site, and has been part of the recent community-based exercise groups and home health therapy.
 She gets to know many seniors that way.